David-Else/developer-workstation-setup-script-debian/README.md

 - use upcoming Helix package
 - use upcoming Blender package
 - consider hugo package if it gets updates to >=134.3
+- use the built in go and remove references to downloading it in the readme
+- set default applications in playbook

 ![Debian_logo](./images/debian_logo.svg)